belasi01/Cops/README.md

 Downwelling irradiance above water (Ed0) must be stable during the C-OPS vertical profile.
 Cloudy sky can make it highly variable.
-Some shadow on the instrument from the ship structure a person near by (on small boat sometime) can be a problem as well.
-Big change in Ed0 will likely results in a bad light profile because LuZ and EdZ are normalized by the Ed0 variability (see NASA protocols).
+Some shadow on the instrument from the ship structure or a person near by (on small boat sometimes) can be a problem as well.
+Big change in Ed0 will likely result in a bad light profile because LuZ and EdZ are normalized by the Ed0 variability (see NASA protocols).
 In the example shown in Figure 7, Ed0 was very stable.
 The variability was due to tilt of the instrument probably resulting from a moving boat by waves.
 The LOESS smoothing